Boston and Maine 3713: Restoration

-Since 1995, the No. 3713 locomotive is currently being restored to operating condition through the Project3713 partnership with the Lackawanna & Wyoming Valley Railway Historical Society (L&WVRHS).
+In 1995, shortly after the grand opening of Steamtown National Historic Site, Steamtown decided to restore an American-built mainline steam locomotive for excursion service via partnership with the Lackawanna and Wyoming Valley Railway Chapter (L&WVRHS) of the National Railway Historical Society (NRHS), and they narrowed down their options to evaluate either No. 3713 or Nickel Plate Road 759.
+Despite No. 759's better condition and greater pulling power, No. 3713 was chosen, due to its appeal as a rare surviving B&M locomotive, and it was disassembled while the Project3713 was launched.
 The estimated restoration work cost was $1.4 million, which required repairs to the boiler, air compressors, feedwater heater, and pilot truck.
 During 2011, the No. 3713 locomotive received new firebox grates, sheets, and thermic siphons, which were fabricated by Diversified Rail Services.

 In October 2017, the driving wheels were sent to be repaired by the Strasburg Rail Road (SRC) in Strasburg, Pennsylvania for crankpin and axle work until they returned to Steamtown in spring 2019.
 In late August 2018, Steamtown gave SRC a $148,600 contract to build a brand new firebox for the No. 3713 locomotive.
 In October 2018, No. 3713 received three new safety valves, which were built by the SRC.
 In October 2019, the new firebox arrived at Steamtown and installed on the No. 3713 locomotive.
 In September 2023, Steamtown's formal partnership with L&WVRHS had ended, and the latter deposited the funds needed for No. 3713 into an account made specifically for the restoration.
 Once restored to operating condition, No. 3713 will eventually become the replacement for both Canadian National 3254 and Canadian Pacific 2317.